solo-io/supergloo/docs/content/concepts/_index.md

 weight: 25
 ---

-Service Mesh Hub is a management plane for service mesh to simplify operations and workflows of service mesh across multiple clusters and deployment footprints.
+Service Mesh Hub is a management plane that simplifies operations and workflows of service mesh installations across multiple clusters and deployment footprints.
 With Service Mesh Hub, you can install, discover, and operate a service-mesh deployment across your enterprise, deployed on premises, or in the cloud, even across heterogeneous service-mesh implementations.

 ## Why Service Mesh Hub